On the Implicit Bias of Adam: Main Result: ODE Approximating Mini-Batch Adam

-We only make one assumption, which is standard in the literature: the loss for each mini-batch is 4 times continuously differentiable, and partial derivatives up to order 4 of each mini-batch loss $E_k$ are bounded by constants, i.\,e. there exists a positive constant $M$ such that for $\param$ in the region of interest
+We only make one assumption, which is standard in the literature: the loss $E_k$ for each mini-batch is 4 times continuously differentiable, and partial derivatives of $E_k$ up to order 4 are bounded, i.\,e. there is a positive constant $M$ such that for $\param$ in the region of interest

-We now state the main result for mini-batch Adam, whose proof is in the supplemental appendix (Theorem~SA-5.4).